alberto-saldana-data/Urban-mobility-economic-analysis/README.md

 - Comparative analysis

 ## Key Findings
-No direct relationship was identified between traffic congestion and GDP per capita in the analyzed sample.
-Mexico City emerged as a priority case for further investigation due to its atypically high congestion levels.
+No direct relationship was identified between traffic congestion and GDP per capita.
+Mexico City was identified as a priority case for further analysis of public transportation infrastructure due to its atypically high congestion level (2,833 minutes, compared with a median of 629.52 minutes across the cities analyzed).

 ## Recommendations
 Future analysis should incorporate additional socioeconomic variables,